SophiaChen-codes/DOTNB/README.md

 # Citation
 If you use the code and/or the DOTNB distribution, please cite the following paper:

-Petrany A., Chen R., Zhang S. and Chen, Y. "Theoretical framework for the difference of two negative binomial distributions and its application in comparative analysis of sequencing data".
-Genome Research, 2024. doi: 10.1101/gr.278843.124.
+Alicia Petrany, Ruoyu Chen, Shaoqiang Zhang, and Yong Chen (2024).
+"Theoretical framework for the difference of two negative binomial distributions and its application in comparative analysis of sequencing data."
+Genome Research, 2024 Oct.
+15 https://doi.org/10.1101/gr.278843.123.
+PMID: 39406498

 # Download
 ## Github
 Run the following code in a terminal to retreive the DOTNB files, or download the file containing functions in your desired language.